Class-Foundations/changesets-check-action/README.md

-# Please use https://github.com/apps/changeset-bot instead of this because this doesn't work on forked PRs

----

 # Changesets Check Action

-This action for [Changesets](https://github.com/atlassian/changesets) comments on PRs with whether a PR has a changeset or not and links to documentation explaining to contributors how to create a changeset.
+This action for Changesets comments on PRs with whether a PR has a changeset or not and links to documentation explaining to contributors how to create a changeset.

 ## Usage